ganesh309/Academic_Guidance_System/README.md

-🎓 Academic Guidance System (Mentor-Mentee)
+🎓 Academic Guidance System (MentorMate)

 The Academic Guidance System is a Laravel-based web application designed to facilitate seamless mentorship between faculty members and students.
 It helps institutions assign mentors to students—especially those with academic challenges—and provides a structured way to monitor student progress, facilitate communication, and maintain mentorship records.